iTwin/itwinjs-core/docs/core/learning/frontend/BuildingIModelJsModules.md

 }
 ```

-could be used to specify that you want to compile the TypeScript ./src/test/tsconfig/json build project.
-Usually, all the options to the TypeScript transpiler are contained in tsconfig.json, and the tscOption option is not needed.
+could be used to specify that you want to compile the ./src/test/tsconfig.json project with the TypeScript "build" option.
+Most of the time, all the options to the TypeScript transpiler are contained in tsconfig.json, and the tscOption option is not needed.

 ### Copying Source Resources

-Frequently, some files from the source directory will have to be placed into the directory where the transpiled JavaScript files reside so that webpack can find them in the same relative path.
+Often, some files from the source directory will have to be placed into the directory where the transpiled JavaScript files reside so that webpack can find them in the same relative path.
 For applications, files may need to be copied from source directories to the directory where web resources are staged.
-The "sourceResources" property specifies the source and destination for those files, which are symbolically linked from the source to the destination.
+The "sourceResources" property specifies the source and destination for those files, which are either copied or symbolically linked from the source to the destination.
 The "sourceResources" property is an array of objects, each of which has a "source" and "dest" property.
 For example:

 ```json
   "iModelJs": {